-Septic arthritis is most commonly caused by a staphylococcal or streptococcal infection.
-Direct spread from a skin cut into the joint space or hematogenous spread are the two main routes for the microorganisms to get access to the joint space.
+A staphylococcal or streptococcal infection most commonly causes septic arthritis.
+The direct spread from a skin cut into the joint space or hematogenous spread are the 2 main routes by which microorganisms gain access to the joint space.

-Fungal and tuberculous arthritis usually have a more gradual onset and are more common to present with joint widening rather than narrowing.
-Chronic tuberculous arthritis presents with juxtaarticular osteopenia, peripheral bone erosions and gradual narrowing of the joint space.
-This triad is known as the Phemister triad and is specific for tuberculous arthritis.
+Fungal and tuberculous arthritis usually have a more gradual onset and more commonly present with joint widening rather than narrowing.
+Chronic tuberculous arthritis presents with juxta-articular osteopenia, peripheral bone erosions, and gradual narrowing of the joint space.
+This trio of effects is known as the Phemister triad and is specific to tuberculous arthritis.

 Rheumatoid arthritis is a systemic condition that is characterized by the involvement of

-A similar distribution is also observed in the feet.
-When evaluating the feet x-rays in a patient suspected to have rheumatoid arthritis, the head of the fifth metatarsal bone should be closely evaluated.
-Lateral bony erosions in the fifth metatarsal head are a very early and specific finding of rheumatoid arthritis.
+A similar distribution is observed in the feet.
+When evaluating X-rays of the feet in a patient suspected to have rheumatoid arthritis, the head of the 5th metatarsal bone should be closely evaluated.
+Lateral bony erosions in the 5th metatarsal head are a very early and specific finding of rheumatoid arthritis.

-Calcaneal erosions and the loss of the radiolucency of the triangle between the calcaneus and the Achilles tendon are also suggestive of rheumatoid arthritis and the formation of bursal fluid.
-This happens because of bursa formation within the inflamed synovial sheets.
+Calcaneal erosions and loss of the radiolucency of the triangle between the calcaneus and the Achilles tendon are also suggestive of rheumatoid arthritis and the formation of bursal fluid.
+This occurs because of bursa formation within the inflamed synovial sheets.

 Degenerative Joint Disease

-The degenerative joints are damaged by osteoarthritis or by trauma, crystal deposition, neuropathy or hemophilia hemoarthrosis.
+The degenerative joints can be damaged by osteoarthritis or by trauma, crystal deposition, neuropathy, or hemophilia hemarthrosis.

-The most common causes of atypical osteoarthritis are trauma, crystal deposition, or the mechanical destruction of the bones by repeated minor trauma as what happens in cases of peripheral neuropathy.
+The most common causes of atypical osteoarthritis are trauma, crystal deposition, or the mechanical destruction of the bones by repeated minor trauma, as occurs in cases of peripheral neuropathy.

 Psoriasis is an autoimmune condition that results from the interplay between unknown

 environmental factors and genetic predisposition in the individual.
-HLA-B27 is positive in up to two thirds of psoriatic patients, strongly suggesting an autoimmune pathology behind the condition.
-Joint disease occurs in about 15% of the patients.
+HLA-B27 is positive in up to two-thirds of psoriatic patients, strongly suggesting an autoimmune pathology behind the condition.
+The joint disease occurs in about 15% of patients.

-A pencil and cup appearance of an involved joint is more common in seronegative spondyloarthropathies but is not specific.
-The distal involvement of the phalanges with sclerosis, enthesitis, periostitis and soft tissue swelling in the feet is specific for psoriatic arthritis.
+A “pencil-and-cup” appearance of an involved joint is more common in seronegative spondyloarthropathies but is not specific to this condition.
+The distal involvement of the phalanges with sclerosis, enthesitis, periostitis, and soft-tissue swelling in the feet is specific for psoriatic arthritis (see image).
 This radiographic pattern is known as ivory phalanx.

-Reactive arthritis is also known as Reiter syndrome.
-This is a sterile inflammatory arthritis that follows an enteric or urogenital infection.
-Patients with reactive arthritis typically have urethritis, conjunctivitis and are positive for HLA-B27.
+Reactive arthritis is also known as Reiter’s syndrome.
+This sterile inflammatory arthritis follows an enteric or urogenital infection.
+Patients with reactive arthritis typically have urethritis and conjunctivitis, and are positive for HLA-B27.

-The differentiation between reactive arthritis is largely dependent on the clinical history of the patient.
-Younger patients who present with arthritis-related symptoms after a urogenital or enteric infection are more likely to have reactive arthritis rather than psoriatic arthritis.
+Differentiation between reactive arthritis is largely dependent on the clinical history of the patient.
+Younger patients who present with arthritis-related symptoms after a urogenital or enteric infection are more likely to have reactive arthritis than psoriatic arthritis.

 Ankylosing spondylitis is even more strongly associated with the HLA-B27 allele.
-Up to 96% of the patients with ankylosing spondylitis are HLA-B27 positive.
+Up to 96% of patients with ankylosing spondylitis are HLA-B27 positive.
 In contrast to other inflammatory joint diseases, ankylosing spondylitis is more common in men.
-The condition typically affects men aged between 20 and 40 years.
+The condition typically affects men aged 20–40 years.

-The main radiographic features of ankylosing spondylitis are axial joint involvement, spinal disease and sacroiliac joint disease.
-Peripheral joint disease is less common in ankylosing spondylitis compared to other seronegative spondyloarthropathies.
-Spinal osteitis, syndesmophyte formation, facet joint disease, and facet joint fusion eventually leads to the bamboo spine sign.
+The main radiographic features of ankylosing spondylitis are axial joint involvement, spinal disease, and sacroiliac joint disease.
+Peripheral joint disease is less common in ankylosing spondylitis compared with other seronegative spondyloarthropathies.
+Spinal osteitis, syndesmophyte formation, facet joint disease, and facet joint fusion eventually lead to a bamboo spine sign.

-In contrast to axial involvement of the spine in psoriasis, ankylosing spondylitis involvement of the spine eventually leads to vertebral body squaring.
-Ossification of the interspinous ligaments is also seen in ankylosing spondylitis.
+In contrast to axial involvement of the spine in psoriasis, involvement of the spine in ankylosing spondylitis eventually leads to vertebral body squaring.
+Ossification of the interspinous ligaments is also seen in this condition.